SerriLaw/fruit-veg/README.md

 TODO:

 As a user, I want to save ingredients so that I can compile my shopping list
-* Select and save to basket?
+* Select and save to list

 As a user, I want to search for specific ingredients
 * Filter by type